 You can fill a sandbox with any data from Storage.
 However, to simplify transformation development, KBC provides a specific loader for your transformations.
 It automatically fills the sandbox with relevant tables and takes the Input Mapping of the transformation into account.

-Each user has one sandbox per project and backend (MySQL, Snowflake and Redshift) to their disposal.
+Each user has one sandbox per project and backend (Snowflake, Redshift, RStudio for R and Jupyter for Python) to their disposal.
 Sandboxes with different backends are very similar; but there are few specifics, mostly related to access management — see below.

 Important: The backend of the sandbox does not have to match the backend of the original data.
 For example, you can load data from Snowflake into a Redshift sandbox.

-Also, your sandbox might be deleted after 7 days of inactivity; make sure not to use it as a permanent data storage!
+Also, your sandbox might be deleted after 14 days (5 days for RStudio and Jupyter) unless extended; make sure not to use it as a permanent data storage!